 “Another possibility is that we simply are recognizing tick-borne illnesses more frequently,” said Dr. Lyons.
 “Now that we know what Powassan disease is, we know to test for it in patients who come in with suspicious symptoms.”

-To protect yourself from tick-borne illnesses, wear long, light-colored clothing treated with permethrin when you are in the woods or near tall grasses.
+- Wear long, light-colored clothing treated with permethrin when you are in the woods or near tall grasses.

 “If you are bit by a tick and start to develop symptoms that are worrisome, including fever, headache, confusion, or breathing difficulties, seek medical attention immediately,” said Dr. Lyons.